Chapter 3. Enter the Environment

 Everytime we change the environment, a new generation is created.
 Switching between generations is easy and immediate.

-Then we leaned how to query the store.
+Then we learned how to query the store.
 We inspected the dependencies and reverse dependencies of store paths.

 We saw how symlinks are used to compose paths from the Nix store, a useful trick.